telerik/reporting-docs/knowledge-base/display-web-report-designer-in-angular-application.md

 Several things that you should keep in mind when using Telerik Web Report Designer in your projects.

 1.[Telerik Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) does not support theming.
-The Web Designer is built to use a customized version of Kendo SASS Default theme.
+The Web Designer is built to use a customized version of the Kendo SASS Default theme.
 The Designer loads all styles that are required by itself.
 There is no additional option that could prevent it.
 The required styles are added to the body header of the document.
-If the application uses other Kendo theme, there will be conflicts between the two themes.
+If the application uses another Kendo theme, there will be conflicts between the two themes.

-1. Because the Telerik Web Report Designer loads all required styles, when the designer widget is created, and in the latest version there is no check, if the resources are already loaded, you will need to clean up the duplicated resources.
-See designer.component.ts in the demo project for more details.
+1. Because the Telerik Web Report Designer loads all required styles when the designer widget is created, and in the latest version there is no check, if the resources are already loaded, you will need to clean up the duplicated resources.
+See `designer.component.ts` in the demo project for more details.

-1. Telerik Web Report Designer could not be integrated in angular application together with Angular Telerik Report Viewer.
-That is why this article shows how to use the Telerik Web Report Designer in angular application with jQuery-based HTML5 Telerik Report Viewer.
+1. Telerik Web Report Designer could not be integrated into an angular application together with Angular Telerik Report Viewer.
+That is why this article shows how to use the Telerik Web Report Designer in an angular application with jQuery-based HTML5 Telerik Report Viewer.

 ## See Also